oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 If no Holder Binding JWT is included, the Combined Format for Presentation ends with the `~` character after the last Disclosure.

+### Example

 The following is a non-normative example of the contents of a Presentation for Example 1, disclosing the claims `given_name`, `family_name`, and `address`, as it would be sent from the Holder to the Verifier.
-There is also a Holder Binding JWT included.
+The Holder Binding JWT as shown before is included as the last element.

 <{{examples/simple/combined_presentation.txt}}